 Social distancing has had an immediate impact on the way customers expect their items to arrive.
 The need to avoid direct contact with others has led to a rise in requests that items be left by the front door or on the porch.
 Even as areas look to “return to normal,” the ongoing expectation of contactless deliveries adds to the need for customers to be informed so that they can retrieve their deliveries promptly after they’re left.

-At the beginning of the day, use Route Manager to set up email or mobile alerts to each customer with the estimated time of arrival for their delivery.
+At the beginning of the day, use Route Manager to set up email or mobile alerts for each customer with the estimated time of arrival for their delivery.
 The email or mobile notifications you schedule to send to your customers will also include the driver’s ETA and live on-map location so that they can stay up-to-date as the delivery draws closer.
 Along the way, be sure to send alerts whenever the status of their order changes.
 This will provide convenience for your customers and your drivers, and will also let your drivers move on more quickly to the next stop.

 2) Verify Delivery Accuracy With Route Manager Proof of Delivery and Barcode Scanning

 Contactless delivery options can have the unfortunate side effect of making customers feel detached, even when it’s an option that they prefer.
 It’s important to ensure that you’re communicating with your customers whenever possible, and it’s also important that the right package is delivered to the right place.
 Using barcode scanning, you can quickly check the barcode against your original order to ensure it’s where it needs to be and then take a picture of where the package was left; both operations are carried out quickly using your driver’s mobile device.
 This proof of delivery is stored in Route Manager automatically, allowing you to send the photo to your customers as verification.
-This not only allows for delivery accuracy and transparency, but also adds a personal touch that your customers will appreciate.
+This not only allows for delivery accuracy and transparency but also adds a personal touch that your customers will appreciate.

 3) Ease Your Normal Routing Restrictions to Open Up Availability